-- This Act applies to debt securities such as bonds, debentures, and notes that are offered for public sale. - Even though such securities may be registered under the Securities Act, they may not be offered for sale to the public unless a formal agreement between the issuer of bonds and the bondholder, known as the trust indenture, conforms to the standards of this Act. - This Act regulates the organization of companies, including mutual funds, that engage primarily in investing, reinvesting, and trading in securities, and whose own securities are offered to the investing public. - The regulation is designed to minimize conflicts of interest that arise in these complex operations.
+- This Act regulates the organization of companies, including mutual funds, that engage primarily in investing, reinvesting and trading in securities, and whose own securities are offered to the investing public. - o The regulation is designed to minimize conflicts of interest that arise in these complex operations.